Plain language summary

 Comparison 1: Stepwise excavation versus complete caries removal

 Four trials reported stepwise excavation versus complete caries removal.
-The analyses show that there was a 56% reduction in risk of exposure of the dental pulp during stepwise excavation when compared with complete caries removal risk ratio (RR) 0.44 (95% confidence interval (CI) 0.33 to 0.60, P < 0.00001, I
+The analyses show that there was a 56% reduction in risk of exposure of the dental pulp during stepwise excavation when compared with complete caries removal risk ratio (RR) 0.44 (95% confidence interval (CI) 0.33 to 0.60, P < 0.00001, I2 = 0%).
+This is a large effect based on moderate quality evidence (Summary of findings for the main comparison).

 There was no evidence of a difference in signs or symptoms of pulpal disease when comparing stepwise excavation to complete caries removal.
 However, in the three studies included (Bjørndal 2010; Leksell 1996; Orhan 2010), once exposure had occurred, the teeth were excluded from the study.
 As these teeth were not evaluated at follow-up, the effect estimate may be biased towards the control which had a greater incidence of exposure of the dental pulp.
 This may have resulted in an underestimation of the potential benefit of the intervention.